Aurel-Cros/ofp-08-todo-tasks/README.md

 It's super easy !
 Simply head to the release link and you're ready to go !
 Add a task by using the + button, then type what task you want to remember about.

 Once it's done, simply click on the checkmark next to your task and it'll be marked as completed.
+Use the trash can button to delete it.

+Everything will stay in place until your next visit off course !
+(Be careful when you clear your navigation data, though...)

+Find the full list of functionalities right below ! ↓

 ### Features list
 * You can easily reorganize everything !
 Just drag & drop any task to put where you want in the order.